siddontang/mixer/README.md

     "select id from t1 order by id" is ok.

-    "select str from t1 order by id" is not ok.
-Mixer does not known how to sort because it can not find proper data to compare with id.
+    "select str from t1 order by id" is not ok, mixer does not known how to sort because it can not find proper data to compare with id.

 + limit should be used with "order by", otherwise you may receive wrong result.